 |Central Air Conditioners

 ≥15 SEER/ ≥12 EER* for single package equipment including gas/electric package units.

 Definitions for the Above Table (provided by Energy Star*):

 Heating Seasonal Performance Factor (HSPF) is the total space heating required in region IV during the space heating season, expressed in Btu, divided by the total electrical energy consumed by the heat pump system during the same season, expressed in watt-hours.

 EER is the ratio of the average rate of space cooling delivered to the average rate of electrical energy consumed by the air conditioner or heat pump.
 This ratio expressed in Btu per watt.h (Btu/W.h).

 SEER is the total heat removed from the conditioned space during the annual cooling season, expressed in Btu, divided by the total electrical energy consumed by the air conditioner or heat pump during the same season, expressed in watt-hours.

-For more information on efficiency definitions you may want to visit our efficiency definition posts.
+Additionally, for more information on efficiency definitions, you may want to visit our efficiency definition posts.

 So, to answer the initial questions, yes, an air conditioner with an Energy Star label can save you money.
-However, it doesn’t matter what the level of efficiency is or if it has an Energy Star label you will not get the rated efficiency if the unit is not installed properly.
-Good installation is essential for good efficiency.
-An example of this is an air conditioner installed in an existing home with bad duct work.
-If the duct work is leaky and not properly insulated then all that efficiency will be leaky out of the duct work instead of being delivered into the home.
-So, look at the overall picture and get the ductwork fixed or replaced before spending a lot of money on a Cadillac system.
-Otherwise, you will be getting a Cadillac electric bill.
+However, it doesn’t matter what the level of efficiency is or if it has an Energy Star label, you will not get the rated efficiency with poor installation.
+Moreover, good installation is essential for good efficiency.
+Additionally, an example of this is an air conditioner installed in an existing home with bad ductwork.

 Energy Star Central Air Conditioners